schuhwerk/php-error-log-viewer/readme.md

  - It is meant for development-environments.
  - Created for log-files in the format ``[31-Mar-2021 14:25:56 UTC] PHP Notice: ...``
  - There is still room for improvement (especially where the log-file is parsed).
+ - It does not work offline, as we rely on [cdns](https://en.wikipedia.org/wiki/Content_delivery_network) to load dependencies like vue.

 ## Getting Started